polettix/teepee/README.md

 as an array and... well, what you do with it is completely up to you, of course.

+## Pretty Printing

+Sometimes, especially in an interactive session, you might just want to take a look at the data structure you have to traverse; this is where _pretty-printing_ comes handy.

+YAML is already quite readable by its own, so chances are that you might want to have some pretty-printing when your data is represented in campact JSON format.

+There are two functions for pretty-printing: ["YAML"](#yaml) and ["JSON"](#json).
+As you might have guessed, they print out the input data structure respectively as YAML and JSON (so they can also be used to transform one into the other, of course).
+It suffices to use the `/-F` option to get their services:

+    # pretty-print JSON as JSON
+    $ teepee -FJSON <input.json

+    # just dump as YAML
+    $ teepee -FYAML <input.whatever

 ## Feeling Better With `grep`?

 If you're not very comfortable with Perl... you should.
 There are a lot